Ace4896/project-sekai-thumbnail-matching-notes/README.md

 ## Usage

-In this folder are various Jupyter notebooks outlining how the
+In this folder are various Jupyter notebooks outlining some approaches to matching thumbnails against reference images:

 - [`feature-matching`](.\feature-matching.ipynb) - Using ORB Features + brute-force matching to match thumbnails